Updated: Jan 3, 2022

 CATS4TAX – Tax Tip #7

 If you have income that varies year to year, your tax liabilities can fluctuate dramatically as well.
 Tax concessions are available for special professionals.
-The concessions allow averaging of income & the tax you owe.
+The concessions allow averaging of income and the tax you owe.
 Income averaging is designed for people who have lumpy incomes.
 It is more beneficial to those starting their career.
 Generally speaking, income averaging works by reducing the amount of tax owed in a high income year by comparing it to the previous four years

 Who is a special professional?